Why Floaties Won’t Prevent Drowning (And What Helps) - Baby Chick

 2. Don’t Fear the Water

-Rather than begin swimming lessons at an early age, many parents teach their children to fear the water by keeping them away from it.
+Rather than begin swimming lessons at an early age, some children develop a fear of water when they are not given opportunities to explore it safely.
 Not only will that not help a child who accidentally falls in, but it also makes it a lot harder for a child to take swimming lessons and become a strong swimmer once parents do decide to introduce lessons.
 Teach children to love, but respect the water.

 3. Familiarity